7301Anshul/ToDo-Web-Application/README.md

     Sql/MySql

-1.In this Application we can Add Title and Content of the List and save them to the database.
-2. We can Edit the Post.
-3. We can delete the Post.
+   Users Have Following Access for this online store site:-

+    User can Add the Title.
+    User can add the content.
+    User can Edit the Contnt and Title
+    User can Update the Stored Todo's .

+"Suggestions and project Improvements are Invited!"

-Thanks
+Thanks a lot
+Project Leader
+Anshul Jain